whoami-shubham/chatapp/README.md

 # chatapp
-real time chat app using flutter and go and postgres without any authentication
+real time chat app using flutter, go and postgres and communication between front end and backend is done using gRPC dart clinet and go server.

 ![](chatapp.gif)